Dow tumbles 650 points as Trump confirms tariffs on Mexico and Canada will start Tuesday

 ™ & © 2025 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Elisabeth Buchwald, Matt Egan, Bryan Mena and Vanessa Yurkevich contributed reporting.
+CNN’s Elisabeth Buchwald, Matt Egan, David Goldman, Bryan Mena and Vanessa Yurkevich contributed reporting.